 Once your identity is verified, you can request the Firm to delete the personal information we have collected from you.
 There are certain exceptions and Patterson Belknap reserves the right to deny your request if retaining the information is necessary for the Firm or our service providers to:

-- Complete the transaction for which we collected your information, provide a service requested by you, continue the ongoing business relationship with you within the reasonably anticipated context of that relationship, or perform a contract between you and the Firm;
+• Complete the transaction for which we collected your information, provide a good or service requested by you, continue the ongoing business relationship with you within the context of that relationship as reasonably anticipated by you, or perform a contract between you and the Firm;

-- Exercise free speech, ensure the right of another California resident to exercise his or her right of free speech, or exercise another right provided for by law;
+• Exercise free speech, ensure the right of another California resident to exercise that consumer’s right of free speech, or exercise another right provided for by law;

-- Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that adheres to all other applicable ethics and privacy laws;
+• Engage in public or peer-reviewed scientific, historical, or statistical research that conforms or adheres to all other applicable ethics and privacy laws when our deletion of the information is likely to render impossible or seriously impair the ability to complete such research, with your consent;

-California residents have the right to opt out of having their personal information sold to third parties.
-As stated above in the Firm’s Privacy Policy, we do not currently sell your information and we have not done so in the preceding 12 months.
-As described above in this notice, we may share your personal information with other entities for business or commercial purposes.
+Under the CCPA, California residents have the right to opt out of having their personal information sold to third parties or shared with third parties for the purposes of cross-context behavioral advertising or targeted advertising.
+We do not currently sell or share your information with third parties in a manner that constitutes a “sale” or “sharing” under the CCPA and we have not done so in the preceding 12 months.
+As described above in this Privacy Policy, we may disclose your personal information with other entities for business or commercial purposes.
+We only collect and process sensitive personal information as defined under the CCPA for purposes that are exempt from consumer choice under the CCPA.

 Appointment of Agent to Assist You